 “The time is now

-As I sat typing at my computer, my kids were seemingly glued to Miles from Tomorrowland.
-Still engrossed in their one afternoon show, the questions began…
+As I sat typing at my computer, my kids were glued to Miles from Tomorrowland.
+Slowly they turned away from their show and that’s when the questions began…

 Where is Mars?